BirchKwok/lynsedb/docs/index.md

 pip install lynsedb
 ```

 Python 3.9 or newer is required.
-Wheels are published for common macOS, Linux,
+Native wheels are published for macOS, Linux,
-and Windows environments; native Windows builds use MSVC.
+and Windows; Windows is supported natively (the Rust core is built with MSVC).

 ## First search